 At Chambervelt, Rooselain and Cie. we see it as our job to be your one partner for all issues concerning finance.
 We follow an entirely holistic approach, offering a 360° service for the financial advice you need.
 As a result of our long experience in financial advice, and intensive discussions with clients, we have developed our special “Dovetail Strategy Advice”.
 Financial advice in Germany from experts for expats – if this is what you were looking for, you’ve found it!

 When coming to Germany you will find, or have already found, that things work very differently in finance here.
 It is good to have a partner at your side who knows where you come from, how things work back home and how this translates into what is required, offered or recommended in Germany.
 We would like to be this partner for you, and take the misery out of managing financial issues when moving to Germany.

 Expats often come to us requesting tax advice.
 While we are qualified to give such advice, as we deal with tax issues every day, we are not allowed by German regulatory law to give general tax advice as we are not registered as tax accountants or advisers.
-Under the section “tax advisers for Expats“ among our links at the Expat page of this website, you can find general information, and links to tax advisers we feel are worth recommending.
+Under the section “tax advisers for expats“ among our links on the expat page of this website you can find general information and links to tax advisers we feel are worthy of recommendation.